NrgXnat/xnat-jupyterhub-image/README.md

 6. Login to XNAT and configure the JupyterHub plugin.
 See the documentation for all the details on how to configure the plugin.
 You will need the service token and password you created in step 2.
-In XNAT the JupyterHub service account needs to be enabled and the password set, and the JupyterHub URL, service token, and path translated need to be set.
+In XNAT the JupyterHub service account needs to be enabled and the password set, and the JupyterHub URL, service token, and path translation need to be set.

 7. To view and inspect JupyterHub and a running single-user notebook container:
    ```shell